Dead Cats Found In Freezer Of Unlicensed Rescuer's Md. Home Were In "Hoarding Conditions"

 Although Colony Cats of Bird River and Beyond had been established as a non-profit organization, the owners had not applied for a Holding Facility License through Baltimore County, the police report noted.

-A Holding Facility License is required to house the amount of animals the organization had at their location.
+A Holding Facility License is required to house the number of animals the organization had at its location.

 Based on their findings, Animal Service Officers went to the home on Bird Road with a search and seizure warrant on October 9.